Santa Clara, Lisbon: Urbanization and new boundaries (1885–2012)

 In 1998 the Túnel do Grilo was opened.

-In 2003 the neighbourhoods of "Alto do Chapeleiro", "Quinta das lavandeiras" and "Bairro da Ameixoeira" were completed: they currently house more than 3,100 people in 110 buildings and more than 1,000 apartments.
-They were built were once stood the slums of Galinheiras, Quinta do Louro, Pailepa, Vale do Forno, Calvanas, Alto dos Moinhos.
+In 2003 the neighbourhoods of Alto do Chapeleiro, Quinta das lavandeiras and Bairro da Ameixoeira were completed: they currently house more than 3,100 people in 110 buildings and more than 1,000 apartments.
+They were built where the slums of Galinheiras, Quinta do Louro, Pailepa, Vale do Forno, Calvanas, and Alto dos Moinhos once stood.

-In 2006 Parque Oeste, a park with an area of 13 hectares, was inaugurated.
-It has a privileged location, in a valley area, it performs a fundamental ecological function, through a retention basin that allows the use of rainwater to feed water courses, water the large lawns and sustainably maintain all existing vegetation in the area. park, a clear example of rational use of water.
-In the same year, the Ameixoeira Fort - reconstructed in 1950 and serving as a warehouse up to 1989 - was assigned to the Portuguese Intelligence Services.
+In 2006 Parque Oeste, a park with an area of 13 ha, was inaugurated.
+It has a privileged location in a valley area and performs a fundamental ecological function through a retention basin that allows the use of rainwater to feed water courses, water the large lawns and sustainably maintain all existing vegetation in the area.
+In the same year, the Ameixoeira Fort – reconstructed in 1950 and serving as a warehouse up to 1989 – was assigned to the Portuguese Intelligence Services.

-Infrastructure development (2012 - present)
+Infrastructure development (2012 – present)

 The freguesia was created with the 2012 Administrative Reform of Lisbon, merging the former Charneca and Ameixoeira parishes.

 In 2017 a new municipal firefighters' command was opened, aiming at serving almost 75,000 inhabitants in northern Lisbon.